LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 - You are capturing data from default device, then onDeviceDisconnected is called when all devices has been disconnected, so there is no default device anymore.
 - You were capturing data from some specific device, but this device is no longer available.
-- Device that was being captured is not in [exclusive mode]().<br/></br>
+- Device that was being captured is not in [exclusive mode](https://answers.microsoft.com/en-us/windows/forum/windows_7-pictures/what-is-exclusive-mode-and-what-does-it-do/26922597-f6c8-4080-a675-199e37f37a0b).<br/>

-  Exclusive mode is when some application gets an exclusive ownership of the audio device.
+  ?>Exclusive mode is when some application gets an exclusive ownership of the audio device.
 When device is in exclusive mode, no other application can connect to this device.

 - Attempt to connect to this device ended with some unknown error.

 _Examples:_